Content on this page was generated by AI and has not been manually reviewed.

 Is Proton VPN audited for no-logs?

 Proton VPN emphasizes a no-logs policy and Swiss jurisdiction. look for their current transparency reports and any third-party audits for the latest status.
+How to turn on vpn on microsoft edge in 2026: step-by-step guide to edge extensions, Windows VPN, and best practices

 Can I use Secure Core/multi-hop with Edge?